pspringer/AlluxioWorker/README.md

 1. Create test file *when* using the following command:  echo "Now" > ../underFSStorage/when
 1. Type "./alluxio fs cat /when" to make sure the file is visible to Alluxio.
 It should contain exactly 4 bytes, including the newline character at the end.
 1. Replace the IP address at about line 111 in AlluxioWorker.cpp with the address of where your Alluxio master will be running
+1. At about line 131 in AlluxioWorker.cpp, replace the three "pls" characters with the user name you intend to use on your system.
+If your user name is longer than 3 characters, adjust the length accordingly.
+The length number (currently 20) appears on that line and the line following.
+So for example, if your user name is 4 characters, change the 20 in each of those two lines to 21.
 1. Compile
 1. Stop all Alluxio processes by entering "./alluxio-stop local"
 1. Start just the master process by entering "./alluxio-start master"